Cashed-up Chinese aircraft lessors spread their wings

 Meanwhile, China’s domestic leasing industry is growing.

-ICBC Leasing and CDB Leasing Co Ltd are both owned by well-capitalized banks -- Industrial and Commercial Bank of China (601398.SS) (1398.HK) and China Development Bank CHDB.UL.
+ICBC Leasing and CDB Leasing Co Ltd are both owned by well-capitalised banks -- Industrial and Commercial Bank of China and China Development Bank .

 And China has also been spreading its wings abroad.